Warren Elliot Henry: Personal life

-Henry was married to Jeanne Pearlson Henry and they had one daughter, Eva Henry.
+Henry was married to Jeanne Pearlson Henry and they had one daughter, Eva Henry.On October 31, 2001, Henry died of congestive heart failure at Sibley Memorial Hospital.

 Awards and recognitions

 Henry was a Fellow of the American Physical Society, and the American Association for the Advancement of Science.
-For 1974-75, he received the Outstanding Educator in America.
+For 1974–75, he received the Outstanding Educator in America.
 He was the recipient of the Lifetime Achievement Award in the Community from the National Science Foundation, and the 1997 Technical Achiever Award of the Year from the National Technical Association.
 In 1997, he was awarded the 1st Annual Golden Torch Award for Lifetime Achievement in Engineering, bestowed by the National Society of Black Engineers.

 On 19 September 1997, the W.E.
 Henry Symposium Compendium was held at Lawrence Berkeley National Laboratory.
 The event was held to honor Henry's career and achievements, and included speakers such as Glenn Seaborg, Arthur Thorpe, Ronald Mickens, and Sylvester James Gates.
 The compendium was organized by Harry Morison, Hattie Carwell, Harry Reed, Keith Jackson and Robert Bragg.

 In 1999, his alma mater, the University of Chicago, awarded Henry a professional achievement citation to recognize his contributions to cryogenics and magnetism.